American RBST Foundation Flock USA0001

 Marketing pressures to produce as many expensive animals as possible to capture the market

-while the Soay was still a curiosity overshadowed its unique qualities and genetic value.
+while the Soay was still a novelty overshadowed its unique qualities and genetic value.

-grew as breeders tried to sell their excess stock; there
+continued to be passed on as breeders tried to sell their excess stock

 Winnipeg Zoo, which had gotten them directly from the islands of St. Kilda.